dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional-Posters.md

 ![interactions](/images/simcluster01.png "Interaction Terms")

-She was able to apply [rstan package](https://cran.r-project.org/web/packages/rstan/index.html) to find a small but significant interaction in absolute risk (i.e. of success?) between age and BMI in terms of live birth from in vitro fertilization.
+She was able to apply [rstan package](https://cran.r-project.org/web/packages/rstan/index.html) in a Bayesian approach and find a small but significant interaction in absolute risk between age and BMI in terms of live birth from in vitro fertilization.
+(Risk of success?)
 In another case, she detected a more dramatic 25% increase in risk of preterm delivery from interaction between nevirapine exposure at conception and poor immunological health.

 This kind of analysis could be important for precision medicine, where we want to start grouping patients into smaller buckets and asses how they will react to different treatments.

 ### Exploratory Analyses from Different Forms of Interactive Visualizations *[Lata Kodali](http://www.lisa.stat.vt.edu/?q=node/10238), Virginia Tech*

-These posters are interactive when seen in person.
+These posters are often interactive when seen in person.
 Nothing posted yet.

 ### Using SAS Programming to Create Complex Paneled Graphs from Electronic Health Records *Carrie Tillotson, OCHIN, Inc.*